The 6 Best Dividend Trackers in 2026

 - Free features: 1 portfolio with up to 10 holdings

-- Recommended plan: Investor ($24/month, start for free)
+- Recommended plan: Standard ($24/month, start for free)

-Not only is its portfolio tracking built to handle this complexity, but its tax reporting features also make it easy to comply with your local jurisdiction.
+Not only is its portfolio tracking built to handle this complexity, but its tax reporting features make it easy to comply with your local jurisdiction.

 Sharesight also has some solid dividend-tracking features, including historical dividend tracking, income projections, and payment schedules.